Belmont (band)

 Belmont is an American rock band from Chicago, Illinois.

 History

-After forming in high school in 2014, Belmont self-released their debut EP titled Vicissitude which was produced by Mat Kerekes of Citizen and his brother.
+The band first formed in 2014 while band members were still in high school.
+The band was formed by frontman and lead vocalist Taz Johnson, and after a series of early lineup changes, stabilized with guitarist Sam Patt, bassist Alex Wieringa, and drummer Brian Lada.
+Belmont self-released their debut EP titled Vicissitude which was produced by Mat Kerekes of Citizen and his brother.
 In 2016, after solidifying their lineup, Belmont announced their signing to Mutant League Records and released the EP Between You & Me.
-In 2017, Belmont released a music video for a new single Step Aside.
-The band released 'Belmont' a self titled full-length album on August 17, 2018.
+In 2017, Belmont released a music video for a new single "Step Aside".